SiddharthM2416/PockIt/README.md

 | POST   | `/api/transactions`           | Create a transaction                                       |
 | DELETE | `/api/transactions/:id`       | Delete a transaction (only if owned by the user)           |
 | POST   | `/api/send-to-dialogflow`     | Parse free-text input into a structured transaction via Groq |

-## Deployment (Vercel)

-`vercel.json` builds `backend/app.js` as a serverless function and the `Frontend` as a static site, routing `/api/*` to the backend and everything else to the frontend build.
-Set all backend and frontend environment variables (see below) in your Vercel project settings, using `NODE_ENV=production` so the backend reads `FIREBASE_SERVICE_ACCOUNT` instead of a local file.